MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/active-directory-integration-pack.md

 ## System Requirements

 Before you can install the Integration Pack for Active Directory, you must first install and configure the following listed software.
-For more information on how to install and configure Orchestrator and Active Directory, refer to the respective product documentation.
+For more information on how to install and configure Orchestrator and Active Directory, see the respective product documentation.

 ::: moniker range="sc-orch-2022"
 -   System Center 2022 integration packs require System Center 2022 - Orchestrator